 The Better the Webperf the Higher the Bounce?

-To prove this out, we need to cover some basics.
+To prove this, we need to cover some basics.

 First off, let’s review how the Google Analytics tag works